BerryFarm/Term48/README.md

 Important: any symbols need to be escaped according to bash / Makefile rules e.g. backslashes before symbols `\!` and double dollar signs `\$$`.

+## Signing the release

+To distribute Term48, you need to sign the application bar with BlackBerry.
+To do that, run `make sign`.

 # Debugging with GDB

 To connect to the target device and enable debug tools such as GDB, the `blackberry-connect` tool must be started with the right arguments.
 For this, two terminals must have the correct `bbndk-env` environment loaded (or run the `make connect` command in the background).